-Bring the locomotive to a halt in a convenient place and remove the cab roof.
-Push the end of the plastic tube down into the socket in the top of the water filling valve.
+Push the end of the plastic tube down through the hole in the top of the steam dome and into the socket in the top of the water filling valve.

 Whilst still holding the pipe in position and exerting slight downward pressure, pump the handle and this will inject water into the boiler.
 You will sometimes see water and air bubbles passing through the sight glass as you pump so allow the level to settle after a few pumps.
 Carefully pull the plastic pipe out of the water filling valve whilst steadying the engine.

 Sometimes, small particles of dirt will find their way in with the water and may cause the water filling valve to leak back a little when the pipe is removed.
 If this does happen, re-connect the pipe and give a further pump or two of water to clear it.
-As the filler valve sits on top of the boiler, a small amount of water will remain in the socket once the plastic pipe has been removed and will boil off as the fittings return to normal operating temperature.
+As the filler valve sits vertically on top of the boiler, a small amount of water will remain in the socket once the plastic pipe has been removed and will boil off as the fittings return to normal operating temperature.
 This is quite normal.

 Once you start running your loco you will see the water level in the gauge slowly dropping.
-Note that air bubbles may sometimes form in the gauge giving a false reading but these can be pushed out by connecting the pipe from the water pump to the water filling connector and injecting some water.
+Note that air bubbles may sometimes form in the gauge giving a false reading but these can be pushed out by connecting the pipe from the water pump to the water filling connector and injecting a little more water.